 What is gap insurance?
-Is it the same as a secondary insurance policy?
+Is it the same as a secondary health insurance policy?

-What are the pros and cons of having many health insurance policies?
+What are the pros and cons of secondary health insurance policies?

 On the other hand, having more than one health insurance plan doesn’t mean you won’t have any out-of-pocket costs.
 You may still have to pay for any cost-sharing under plan rules (e.g., premiums and deductibles).
 Another limitation is that the combined coverage cannot exceed 100% of the cost.

 Why do secondary health insurance plans cover just some but not all the cost?

 Your secondary health insurance does not cover all the costs because the more coverage your insurance provides, the more premiums you have to pay.

 Health Insurance companies need to make sure that their premiums are affordable for different targets of clients.
 They need to balance what they cover (benefits) and what they don’t (exclusions).
 Fewer exclusions mean more insurance costs.
 If the premiums are too high, it’s hard for insurers to attract their customers.